 Like many other countries, Ireland is slowly opening its heart and mind to the principles of animal rights.
 Over the years, we have witnessed firsthand some major positive transformations.
-Only two decades ago, it seemed like there wasn’t much hope, but as times have changed, so did attitudes towards conscious eating.
-It seems that Ireland now has the “vegetarian thing” completely down, and is slowly coming to grips with the concept of being vegan.
+Only two decades ago, it seemed like there wasn’t much hope, but the times are changing!
+It seems that Ireland now has the “vegetarian thing” completely down, and is slowly coming to grips with the concept of veganism.

 What to expect as a vegan traveling in Ireland?